 - Approximately one week for the written submissions of the affected officer(s);

-- Approximately 3 business days for any reply submissions of the Chief.
+- Approximately three business days for any reply submissions of the Chief.

 - Once the Commission decides whether to confirm the Chief’s direction to relieve a member from duty without pay, the Chief and affected officer(s) shall be notified of the decision within the 30-day period.
 The Commission will then provide the Chief and affected officer(s) with a written decision advising them of the Commission’s reasons for decision as soon as possible thereafter.